Tag Archives: Horror Nostalgia

 Who remembers sugary fish bones?!
 Or perhaps the old shoes along with some old soda bottles that definitely tasted a lot better than they looked.
 These Pez-like candies came in a super cool toy trashcan that you could use for storage.
 I personally used mine for Garbage Pail Kids stickers.
 It just seemed fitting.

-2. PB Maxx
+2. PB Max

-Oh, PB Maxx, how I miss thee.
-The ULTIMATE chocolate-coated peanut butter bar was fuckin’ heaven.
-If history has taught us anything about nostalgia foods (such as the return of Ecto-Cooler, then we just might get to see it again IF our voices are strong enough.
+Oh, PB Max, how I miss thee.
+The ULTIMATE chocolate-coated peanut butter bar was fuckinโ€™ heaven.
+If history has taught us anything about nostalgic foods (such as the return ofย Ecto-Cooler, then we just might get to see it again IF our voices are strong enough.
 And I would be all kinds of okay with this.

 1. Mr. Bones

 Was there really anything more radical than Mr. Bones?
 I mean, you not only got some delicious tart candy, but you got to build a skeleton out of your food!
-Oh yes, those sneaky bastards tricked us to use our minds to put together this jigsaw puzzle of a treat, and then devour it like an animal.
+Oh yes, those sneaky bastards tricked us into using our minds to put together this jigsaw puzzle of a treat, and then devour it like an animal.
 Brilliance.
-Plus it came in a cool coffin box!
+Plus, it came in a cool coffin box!
 The ultimate Halloween treasure treat was absolutely getting multiples of these spectacular candies.
 I miss you, Mr. Bones.
 You delicious little fellow.

-While it isn’t TOTALLY the same, Amazon does have a pretty close in taste Skeleton Bones candy packs on their site.
-No fun toy coffin but if you want to get pretty close to the nostalgia factor, it’s an option!
+While it isn’t TOTALLY the same, Amazon does have a pretty close-in-taste Skeleton Bones candy packs on their site.
+No fun toy coffin, but if you’re desperate for the nostalgia factor, it’s an option!

 What is a Halloween candy you would like to see make a comeback?
 Gimmie your retro rant below and let’s talk about it!